 from your home directory using the Cloud Shell terminal to free up

 Non-interactive usage: Cloud Shell is intended for interactive use only.
-Non-interactive sessions will be ended automatically after a warning.
+Non-interactive sessions will be ended automatically after one hour.
 Note that Cloud Shell sessions are capped at 12 hours, after which sessions are automatically terminated.
 You can use a new session immediately after.

 Weekly usage: Cloud Shell also has weekly usage limits.
 If you reach your usage limit, you'll need to wait until the specified time (listed under Usage Quota, found under the three dots menu icon) before you can use Cloud Shell again.

 Restoring a session after a service limit violation: If your session is terminated or cannot be established because you exceeded a service limit, Cloud Shell will display an error with a link to a form that allows you to appeal the limit violation.
 Click the feedback link and submit the form with more information about the tasks you were performing before your session was terminated.